blackboxlogic/blackboxlogic.github.io/ssehc.md

 * **Un-Castling**: If your king/rook are in a castled position, and there is nothing in the way and you're not *un-castling* into, out of, or through check, then you may *un-castle* (*un-move* both the king and rook to their starting position).
 * **After Un-Castling**: Your opponent may not *un-capture* a piece on their next turn.
 You may not *un-move* your king or this rook for the rest of the game.
 * **Check**: You may end your turn with your king in *check* (and announce "check") as long as it can legally be removed from check before you're next *un-move*.
-* **Un-Check**: You may not end your turn with your opponent in check unless your oppenent can legally remove themselves from check with an *un-capture*.
+* **Un-Check**: You may not end your turn with your opponent in check unless your opponent can legally remove themselves from check with an *un-capture*.
 A player who starts their turn in *check* must *un-capture* out of check.

 ### **Pawns** (are Complicated in Reverse)
 * **Un-Single-Step**: A pawn may move one square toward its home row (but never to the first row).
 This *prevents* your opponent from *un-capturing*.